-If you have a permanent or temporary disability and are unable to independently use the regular, wheelchair accessible PSTA buses, call PSTA at 727-540-1800 for a DART application form.
-These forms are also available at the PSTA facility located at 3201 Scherer Dr., St. Petersburg, FL 33716, and online by clicking here.
+If you have a permanent or temporary disability and are unable to independently use the regular, wheelchair accessible PSTA buses, call PSTA at 727-540-1888 for a DART application form.

 DART trips are provided wherever regular PSTA local bus service is available.
 Service area is subject to change.
 Service is not available outside Pinellas County.
 DART services are available during the same days and hours as the regular bus service for any given trip request.

 The DART fare is $4.50 per one-way trip.
 No discounts are offered.
 Fare is to be paid to the driver when boarding the vehicle.
 Payment can be made in cash ($5 bill or smaller) or by using a DART ticket.
 Convenient single and 10-Ride DART tickets are available online or through our Tickets by Mail Program.)
-To purchase Online, please click here.
+Fares are also available to purchase online.